 Write down the definition of a recursion operator on a piece of paper.
 Tell me its type, but be careful not to let me see the operator's definition.
 I will tell you an optimization theorem that the operator satisfies.
 As an added bonus, I will also give you a proof of correctness for the optimisation, along with a formal guarantee about its effect on performance.
 The purpose of this paper is to explain these tricks.

 Jonathan Fowler and Graham Hutton.
-To appear in the volume of selected papers from the Symposium on Trends in Functional Programming, Sophia Antipolis, France, June 2015.
+Trends in Functional Programming (Manuel Serrano and Jurriaan Hage, editors), LNCS 9547, Springer, 2016.
+Selected papers from the Symposium on Trends in Functional Programming, Sophia Antipolis, France, June 2015.

 Jennifer Hackett and Graham Hutton.
 Proceedings of the 19th ACM SIGPLAN International Conference on Functional Programming, Gothenburg, Sweden, September 2014.

 Much research in program optimization has focused on formal approaches to correctness: proving that the meaning of programs is preserved by the optimisation.
 Paradoxically, there has been comparatively little work on formal approaches to efficiency: proving that the performance of optimized programs is actually improved.
 This paper addresses this problem for a general-purpose optimization technique, the worker/wrapper transformation.
 In particular, we use the call-by-need variant of improvement theory to establish conditions under which the worker/wrapper transformation is formally guaranteed to preserve or improve the time performance of programs in lazy languages such as Haskell.

 Neil Sculthorpe and Graham Hutton.
 Journal of Functional Programming, 24(1):113-127, January 2014.